ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/verifiable-credentials-bbs.md

 Reduced ability to process paper documents due to health guidelines in offices and access postal services, has driven a move to more online services.

-However previous services that were reliant on paper now face a challenge of how to move to a new way of working.
+Previous services that were reliant on paper now face a challenge of how to move to a new way of working.

 With any new technology or standard that undergoes a rapid rise in popularity, there is a danger of the fundamental ethical, privacy and interoperability standards being forgotten.